 He dropped the papers on the floor.
 “You need not trouble yourself.”

-Morgan smiled.
+Morgan smiled at the experimenter’s hesitation.
 While the prod wasn’t classic Milgram, he already deviated far enough from the scenario to force the simulation to adapt to him.
 “I refuse.”

 “The experiment requires your participation.”

 “Of course it does.”
 Morgan advanced upon the experimenter.
 “I am the subject.”

 The experimenter’s face took on a blank expression as his voice flattened to a monotone.
 “It is absolutely essential that you participate.”